Monday, January 19, 2026

 The Truth, The Whole Truth, and....

 For decades now, the corporate media has celebrated Dr. King's "I Have a Dream" speech.
-Yet, with few exceptions, the MSM has assiduously buried Dr. King's teachings on economic justice, materialism, and militarism.
+At the same time, the Powers That Be have completely white-washed his legacy.

-Throughout the history of capitalism, racism, economic exploitation, and warfare have walked hand in hand.
+Throughout its history, the dark trinity of racism, economic exploitation, and warfare have maimed and harmed countless beings.
 The prosperity of the capitalist English Empire and it's rebellious teenage offspring, the USA, were built squarely on the horrors of genocide and slavery.
-Sadly, it still exists today systemic oppressions.
-Although the current ascendancy of Trump and his MAGA Minions will try to deny its history -- and its reality today -- genocide, both literal and cultural, systemic poverty, jailhouse slavery, etc. continue to emerge from the assumptions and actions of a white supremacist capitalism.
+Though the ascendancy of Trump 2.0 and MAGA are trying their best to bury this fact.
+Most of us know the truth.

 Like my identical twin brother, Lance, I usually tend to be more Buddhist in my lingo.
 Yet, I just gotta say it out loud (and type it clearly):

-Dr. King, like Gandhi, was not merely a political leader.
-He was a Saint, a Prophet, a Holy Man.
-With astounding vision and passion, he sought to alleviate the needless human suffering created by a political and economic system that feeds on greed, hatred, and delusion.
-Like many other prophets throughout history, both King and Gandhi threatened the ruling order of oligarchs and the preachers who supported them.
-And, they were both martyred.
+Dr. King, like Gandhi, was a Bodhisattva, a Holy Man.
+He dedicated his life to alleviating the suffering created by a political and economic system that feeds on the three poisons identified in traditional Buddhism: greed, hatred, and delusion.
+Like Jesus of Nazareth and other Jewish prophets, both King and Gandhi threatened the ruling order of bankers and preachers -- and were martyred for their efforts.

-Although Dr. King focused on the evil of racism in his "I Have a Dream" speech on that late summer day in Washington DC, his words were delivered to the throng that had assembled for the March on Washington for Jobs and Freedom.
-This effort, which he had helped organize, challenged economic exploitation and suggested bold governmental action to alleviate poverty.
+Although Dr. King focused on the evil of racism in his "I Have a Dream" speech that late summer day in Washington DC, most of this year's mainline coverage will not mention that this speech was delivered to a throng that had assembled for the March on Washington for Jobs and Freedom.
+This effort, which he had helped organize, not only called out racism, it challenged our nation's capitalist political economy.
+It demanded bold governmental action to correct the inequity resulting from the systemic exploitation of the poor -- of all races.

-King continued to march.
-He continued to preach love and championed a non-violent resistance to a system that has always used violence.
-Like Jesus of Nazareth, and a myriad other martyrs, Dr. King knew full well that he would most likely be killed for challenging the ruling order -- and he chose Love and "Good Trouble" instead.
+Yet, Dr. King, the organizers, and the Movement he helped to inspire prevailed.
+Continuing to preach the power of Love, he championed a non-violent resistance to a system that relied on violence to maintain its ascendancy.
+Dr. King knew full well that he was risking his life to challenge the ruling order -- and he chose Love and "Good Trouble" instead.

 1. "A meaningful job at a living wage"